 *Prices valid in 2019

-During our trip, in Szentendre, we had a walk with a guide, who told us the history of this place and described its main attractions.
+During our trip, to Szentendre, we had a walk with a guide, who told us the history of this place and described its main attractions.
 Then, we had about 1.5 hours of free time for independent sightseeing and shopping.

-Budapest one-day outside city.
+Budapest one day outside the city.
 Final summary

 The tour was fully professionally prepared and carried out.
 During such trips, there is always a lack of enough free time for self-sightseeing.
 However, in the case of this trip, I think that we had enough time.